Shandong: Demographics

+Ethnicity

+As of March 2015, there were 55 ethnic minority groups in Shandong Province, with a total resident population of 720,000, accounting for 0.75% of the province's total population.
+Among them, the Hui ethnic group numbered 540,000, accounting for 75% of the total ethnic minority population in the province.
+There are four Hui townships in the province, they are town of Jinling, Zibo, town of Shiliwang, Dezhou, town of Zhanglu, Liaocheng, and town of Houji, Heze.

+On 21 May 2021, the main data of the seventh national population census in Shandong Province was released.
+The data showed that the total resident population was 101.527 million, of which 100.622 million were Han Chinese, accounting for 99.11%, and 905,000 were ethnic minorities, accounting for 0.89%.

+In addition, there are considerable Korean diaspora in Shandong; for example, Qingdao has a Korean population of over 100,000, accounting for about 7.19% of total Koreans in China.

 Religion

 The predominant religions in Shandong are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 25,28% of the population believes in ancestor veneration, while 1.21% of the population identifies as Christian, decreasing from 1.30% in 2004.
 The Christians were 1.89% of the province's population in 1949, the largest proportion in China at that time.
 According to a survey of the year 2010, Muslims constitute 0.55% of Shandong's population up from 0.14% in 1949.

-The reports didn't give figures for other types of religion; 80.05% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, and folk religious sects.
+The reports did not give figures for other types of religion; 80.05% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, and folk religious sects.
 Shandong is the province where Confucius was born in the year 551 B.C.

-Confucianism: The most well-known religion and/or philosophy of Shandong is Confucianism.
+The most well-known religion and/or philosophy of Shandong is Confucianism.
+Shandong is the birthplace of Confucius and his disciples such as Mencius, Zisi, Zengzi, and Yan Hui.
 Each year thousands of people come to Shandong to visit and learn about Confucius' culture.
-According to Chinese tradition, Confucius was a thinker, political figure, educator, and founder of the Ru School of Chinese thought.
+According to Chinese tradition, Confucius was a thinker, political figure, educator, and founder of the Confucianism of Chinese thought.
 His teachings, preserved in the Lunyu or Analects, form the foundation of much of subsequent Chinese speculation on the ideal man's education and comportment, how such an individual should live his life and interact with others, and the forms of society and government in which he should participate.
-Additionally, there are many famous books about Confucius; the most famous one is the Analects written by his students.
-Confucius also helped edit The Five Classics (五经).
-The Five Classics include The Book of Songs, History, Changes and Rites.
+Confucius also helped edit The Five Classics (五經), which include Classic of Poetry, Book of Documents, Book of Rites, I Ching, and Spring and Autumn Annals.